This content applies to England only.

 Tenants can also ask landlords to fit and maintain carbon monoxide detectors – although these are not legal requirements, it is in the landlord's best interest as well as the tenants'.

-Landlords of certain buildings that are occupied by more than one household (eg houses split into bedsits) have extra legal obligations to provide adequate fire precautions and means of escape from fire.
+Landlords of certain buildings that are occupied by more than one household (known as HMOs) have extra legal obligations to provide adequate fire precautions and means of escape from fire.

-Landlords have to inform tenants when the rent is to be paid and they should tell you how they want it paid.
+Landlords have to tell their tenants when the rent is to be paid and how it should paid, for example by cash or cheque, or into a bank account.
 They can't refuse to accept the rent from their tenants.
-If a landlord does so, the tenants should keep trying to pay it and keep the money separate (for example, in a separate bank account) and get advice.
-Use our directory to find a local adviser
+If your landlord refuses to accept your rent, keep trying to pay it and keep the money separate (for example, in a separate bank account) and get advice – use our directory to find a local adviser.

 Rent can be increased but only at certain times during the tenancy and only in certain circumstances.
 These depend on the type of tenancy you have and what your agreement says about when the rent can be increased.